Program Director: Jason Lee, D.P.M.

 Podiatric Medicine & Surgery Residency (PMSR/RRA) Program:

-- The First Year Resident will complete 12 months of Podiatric Surgery/Wound Care with additional rotations in: Emergency Medicine, General Surgery, Internal Medicine, Radiology, and Behavioral Health.
+- The First Year Resident will complete 12 months of Podiatric Surgery and Medicine with additional rotations in: Emergency Medicine, General Surgery, Internal Medicine, Radiology, and Behavioral Health.
 All aspects of patient care are addressed through multiple patient contacts in both the inpatient and outpatient setting.
 The first year resident is focused primarily on mastering all aspects of perioperative care and hospital consult surgeries including infection control.

-- The Second Year Resident will complete 12 months of Podiatric Surgery/Wound Care with additional rotations in: Anesthesia, Rheumatology, Vascular Surgery and Pathology.
+- The Second Year Resident will complete 12 months of Podiatric Surgery/Wound Care with additional rotations in: Anesthesia, Endocrinology, Neurology, Vascular Surgery and Pathology.
 The Second Year Resident is focused primarily on mastering all aspects of forefoot surgery.

 - The Third Year Resident will complete 12 months of Podiatric Surgery/Wound Care with attending supervised office and clinic rotations.
-This includes rotations in Vascular Surgery, Infections Disease and Plastic Surgery.
+This includes rotations in Infections Disease and Plastic Surgery.
 The focus of the Third Year Resident is primarily mastering all aspects of rearfoot surgery.
 Additional attention is given towards making the Resident a well-rounded Podiatric Surgeon as well as a skilled clinician.
-CPME requirements are met by residents in their second year of residency.
+CPME surgical requirements are met by residents in their second year of residency.

-Millcreek Community Hospital is a 168 bed teaching institution and is part of LECOM Health, which is an academic health center that includes the Lake Erie College of Osteopathic Medicine (LECOM) and the clinical practices of Medical Associates of Erie.
-In addition to our Podiatric Residency, we have Residencies in Orthopedic Surgery, Internal Medicine, Family Practice, Psychiatry and Pharmacy, along with Fellowships in G.I. and NMM/OMM, Sports Medicine, Integrative Medicine, Pulmonary Critical Care, Child & Adolescent Psychiatry and Geriatric Medicine.
+Millcreek Community Hospital is a 168-bed teaching institution and is part of LECOM Health, which is an academic health center that includes the Lake Erie College of Osteopathic Medicine (LECOM) and the clinical practices of Medical Associates of Erie.
+In addition to our Podiatric Residency, we have Residencies in Orthopedic Surgery, Family Practice, Psychiatry and Pharmacy, along with Fellowships in Sports Medicine and Child & Adolescent Psychiatry.

 Didactic Activities for the Podiatric Residents include monthly Journal Club with the podiatric staff, weekly review of relevant podiatric texts, weekly literature reviews and multiple podiatric lectures given by the Residents and attending staff.
 Board wizard lectures are purchased for the third year Podiatric Residents in preparation for qualifying exams.
 The LECOM Cadaver Lab assigns one limb per podiatry resident annually (open to the resident to access during school hours).